andrewdyer/react-text-provider/README.md

 );
 ```

-Then use the `useText` hook to retrieve text strings in your React components:
+Then use the `useText` hook to retrieve text strings in your React components.

+You can use the `useText` hook in two different ways.
+You can retrieve a specific text string by passing the key directly to the `useText` hook:

 ```tsx
 // App.tsx